 8. Describe a Recent Challenge and How You Overcame It

 Select a personal experience you had in which you were forced to deal with a difficult team member, an overbearing manager, or manage an otherwise challenging personal struggle.
-How did you find a reasonable compromise and diffuse the conflict?
+How did you find a reasonable compromise and defuse the conflict?
 What strengths and values did you demonstrate in doing so?

 What’s most important is choosing a genuine experience from your life you can speak about comfortably and authentically that reveals your own personal and professional strengths.